photoprism/photoprism/setup/pkg/linux/README.md

 ### `options.yml`

-Configuration values set in a `defaults.yml` file can be overridden by values in an [`options.yml`](https://docs.photoprism.app/getting-started/config-files/) file, command flags, and environment variables.
-The config path from which the `options.yml` file is loaded, if it exists, can be specified with the `PHOTOPRISM_CONFIG_PATH` variable or the `--config-path` command flag.
+Default config values in the `defaults.yml` file can be overridden by values specified in a [`options.yml`](https://docs.photoprism.app/getting-started/config-files/) file, the command flags, and the environment variables.
+The config path from which the `options.yml` file is loaded, if it exists, can be set by adding a `ConfigPath` value to the `defaults.yml`, using the `--config-path` command flag, or with the `PHOTOPRISM_CONFIG_PATH` environment variable.

 For a list of supported options and their names, see <https://docs.photoprism.app/getting-started/config-files/>.